ohspc89/hbcd_motion_postproc/docs/source/inputs_formatting.rst

 .. note::

-   Users interested in conducting their own analysesand not using the processing container first need to calibrate c] and d] using a] and b], respectively.
+   Users interested in conducting their own analyses and not using the processing container first need to calibrate c] and d] using a] and b], respectively.
 They can then use *calibrated* c] and d] to proceed with their custom analyses.